A Normal TV Movie Romance

-But before you think I am going to say that "A Novel Romance" isn't worth your time and effort it is in fact not that bad.
+But before you think I am going to say that "A Novel Romance" isn't worth your time and effort it is in fact not that bad and really doesn't take any effort to watch.
 Despite being obvious and spinning the familiar ideas out to the limit of being bearable it is pleasantly cute with Amy Acker and Dylan Bruce as Sophie and Liam coming across quite sweet together.
 Yes the over indulgently sweet music gets on your nerves a little and the lack of realism when it comes to Sophie's sudden plans to become a book blogger are borderline comical but in that typical easy to watch Hallmark movie kind of way "A Novel Romance" works.

 What this all boils down to is that "A Novel Romance" is nothing new as it takes a couple of well used old ideas and uses them again.
 But for fans of Hallmark movies, who probably have watched quite a few movies which use the same ideas, it is a pleasant enough romantic distraction.